Finding a Numerical Value for the Meaning of Life, the Universe and Everything

 Please use the hashtag #StoryPointsEC to refer to this topic online.

 The Story Points Ethical Calculus is an algorithm which uses information theory (lossy data compression size) to measure the interestingness of the story of the whole universe.
 From that principle, life itself is found to be the best tool for improvement of the Universe.
 On a smaller scale, ethical choices can become simpler when considered in the light of their contribution to the Universe's story.
-This essay explains Story Points, compares it to other ethical rules, and muses about future implications.
+This essay explains Story Points, compares it to other ethical rules, and looks at a fictional future where Story Points are used to guide people's plans.

 First, there's the question of whether this essay should be written at all.
 Should ethical calculi be used to compare things?
 Or would that cause more trouble than it's worth?